dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 Alpha HTTP address and port (default, "localhost:8080").
 Like with all `/admin` endpoints, this is only accessible on the same machine as the Alpha unless [whitelisted for admin operations]({{< relref "deploy/index.md#whitelist-admin-operations" >}}).
-Execute the following mutations using a GraphQL tool like Insomnia, GraphQL Playground and GraphiQL.
+Execute the following mutation on /admin endpoint using any GraphQL compatible client like Insomnia, GraphQL Playground or GraphiQL.

 #### Backup to Amazon S3